newinorema/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that changes the owner and the group owner
+script that creates a directory called my_dir with permissions 751 in the working directory